anoma/whitepaper/whitepaper.md

 # Background and motivations

 The release of the Bitcoin protocol in 2008 marked the beginning of *scriptable settlement*, a category of distributed ledger architectures that is suitable for cryptocurrencies with discrete properties and monetary policies.
-Although it is not Turing-complete, Bitcoin Script[1] is able to support applications beyond currencies, such as Namecoin and Colored Coins.
-As discussed in the Ethereum Whitepaper[2], while applications built on scriptable settlement are functional, this architecture requires too many trade-offs that resulted in constrained properties and usability.
+Although it is not Turing-complete, Bitcoin Script[@bitcoinscript] is able to support applications beyond currencies, such as Namecoin and Colored Coins.
+As discussed in the Ethereum Whitepaper[@ethereumwhitepaper], while applications built on scriptable settlement are functional, this architecture requires too many trade-offs that resulted in constrained properties and usability.

 The introduction of the Ethereum protocol in 2014 set the precedent for *programmable settlement*, a new category of architectures for constructing decentralised applications that leverage Turing-complete virtual machine execution, which adds substantially more expressivity to the settlement layer.
-Programmable settlement paved the way for improved versions of applications that scriptable settlement is not able to support, such as fungible tokens (ERC20) or Ethereum Name Service (ENS), which are today well-established versions of the Colored Coin and Namecoin ideas, respectively – in addition to many other desirable applications, such as non-fungible tokens (NFTs), Decentralised Automonous Organisations (DAOs), or the recently introduced Soulbound Tokens (SBTs)[3].
+Programmable settlement paved the way for improved versions of applications that scriptable settlement is not able to support, such as fungible tokens (ERC20) or Ethereum Name Service (ENS), which are today well-established versions of the Colored Coin and Namecoin ideas, respectively – in addition to many other desirable applications, such as non-fungible tokens (NFTs), Decentralised Automonous Organisations (DAOs), or the recently introduced Soulbound Tokens (SBTs)[@weyl2022decentralized].

-Proposed and deployed blockchain protocols since Ethereum's release have brought significant improvements to specific architectural components, for instance: consensus mechanisms (Tendermint[4], Avalanche[5]), Sybil-resistance mechanisms (proof-of-stake, proof-of-storage, etc.), scaling solutions (sharding, rollups, etc.), and cryptographic schemes (zero-knowledge proofs) – but these improvements to constituent primitives do not change the basic architecture of programmable settlement.
+Proposed and deployed blockchain protocols since Ethereum's release have brought significant improvements to specific architectural components, for instance: consensus mechanisms (Tendermint[@buchman2018latest], Avalanche[@rocket2018snowflake]), Sybil-resistance mechanisms (proof-of-stake, proof-of-storage), scaling solutions (sharding, rollups), and cryptographic schemes (zero-knowledge proofs) – but these improvements to constituent primitives do not change the basic architecture of programmable settlement.

 While programmable settlement is sufficient for certain applications, many contemporary applications have further requirements.
 Settlement suffices when the involved parties have already decided what and with whom to settle, but contemporary applications often also require infrastructure for helping potential counterparties discover each other and decide with whom and on what to settle.
 As a workaround, existing applications have usually adopted an architecture that relies on one or many permissioned or centralised components (such as provers, solvers, or sequencers), usually implemented as Web2 services, in their stack.